houseabsolute/ubi/README.md

       --self-upgrade         Use ubi to upgrade to the latest version of ubi.
 The --exe, --in, --project, --tag, and --url args will be ignored.
   -i, --in <in>              The directory in which the binary should be placed.
 Defaults to ./bin.
   -e, --exe <exe>            The name of this project's executable.
-By default this is the same as
+By default, this is the same as
-                             the project name, so for houseabsolute/precious we look for precious or precious.exe.
-When running on Windows the ".exe" suffix will be added as needed.
+                             the project name, but case-insensitive.
+For example, with a project named `houseabsolute/precious` it looks for `precious`, `precious.exe`, `Precious`, `PRECIOUS.exe`, etc. When running on Windows the ".exe" suffix will be added as needed, so you should never include this in the value passed to `exe`.
   -m, --matching <matching>  A string that will be matched against the release filename when there
                              are multiple matching files for your OS/arch.
 For example, there may be multiple releases for an OS/arch that differ by compiler (MSVC vs. gcc)